-John: Well, the best way is to stop by our website to focusonthefamily.com/radio or just give us a phone call.
+John: Well, the best way is to stop by our website to focusonthefamily.com/broadcast or just give us a phone call.
 Our number is 800, the letter A and the word FAMILY, 800-232-6459.

 Jim: And here’s the question, Kevin.
 So a parent has been listening - or maybe a grandparent that knows their grandkids and their adult children are in trouble in this area — speak to both audiences - what can a parent do who has a 17-year-old, an 18-year-old, you know, an older teen, and they have been the authoritarian parent, and they don’t see how to back up, maybe they’re feeling that conviction right now, that making them do everything perfectly has not won the day, and there’s a lot of bitterness and a lot of anger in that relationship, what can they do to begin to retrieve that and to have a normal, healthy relationship?

 Kevin: Well, a complex question in many ways.
 But let me try to address that.
-First of all, you grandparents, you know, we just passed the Christmas season.
-But you know, we got Valentine’s Day coming or maybe a special birthday.
-In this day and age, how about this - how about making a DVD, a video, of your life to each of your grandchildren talking about the struggles you’ve had emotionally, spiritually, the time that you doubted the very existence of God, how you came to terms with Christ, how your life changed, what advice you would give to them as they go through life?
+First of all, you grandparents, in this day and age, how about this - how about making a DVD, a video, of your life to each of your grandchildren talking about the struggles you've had emotionally, spiritually, the time that you doubted the very existence of God, how you came to terms with Christ, how your life changed, what advice you would give to them as they go through life?
 You want to give your kids - your grandkids - a real gift, one that they’ll treasure?
 If there’s a proverbial fire in the home, the one thing they’d grab is that DVD of grandma and grandpa, what a great way to keep your life active in your kid’s lives.

 For those parents who are struggling, you’ve been too authoritarian, you need to come to a place of forgiveness, you just start with a simple apology.
 Ask for some forgiveness, see what’s happened.
 Sometimes, though, when you have those authoritarian, know-it-all parents, you end up with kids who are really deeply divided from you.
 You got a 14-year-old, 15-year-old whose four-letter wording you every day, life is hell on earth, to put it bluntly, what do you do?
 I would suggest toilet paper.
 Wait a minute, toilet paper?
 Well, I prefer two-ply.
 If you want one, that’s OK.
 But what I would do if I got a 14-year-old, a 15-year-old that’s way out of control, I would, just for effect, get 18 jointed pieces of toilet paper.
 I would say honey, I need to talk to you.
 What do you want to talk about?
 Honey, I just need three minutes and then you’re a free man.